 - Inconsistency in punctuation and formatting.
 Do your headers have periods?
 Do bullet points have consistent punctuation?

 - Inconsistency in terms and names that are being used.

 - Be careful with images.
 Is your training full of images of people?
 Will it be mainly used in Asia?
 Then you may want to use more images that portray Asians.
 On the other hand, if the training will be localized to 10 languages, it’s better to avoid images with people altogether, or one day someone will need to do lots of updates to replace them all.

 - Avoid images with embedded text.
 As a designer you know how much time it takes to redesign images.
 In a perfect world, every single line of text on an image should be translated during the localization process.
 But that doesn’t always happen.
-You can save hours of work by keeping the text out of the image zone (show two examples of images, one with text below and one with text within the image)
+You can save hours of work by keeping the text out of the image zone.

 - Leave lots of white space.
 Translated text expands on average by 20%.
 If your English text is squeezed on each slide, then there may not be enough room for translated text – at the very least, it won’t look pretty.
 Remember the big switch to minimalism that happened with Web 2.0?
 Apply the same principle to your slides.
 The less text on a slide at the same time, the better.

 - Don’t split sentences between separate text boxes.
 At times developers try to be a little funky with the design of their powerpoint slides.
 They split sentences between different text boxes and then assign different animations for each.
 While this may add more interactivity to the training, it will open Pandora’s box in terms of localization.
 Firstly, because the sentence syntax may be different in foreign languages.
 Secondly, typically translators don’t translate the power point slides directly, but instead receive the exported text.
 In that case the only thing they’ll see is a set of disconnected words that don’t make any sense.